springernature/slack-channel-archiver/README.md

 # Slack Channel Archiver

-A simple tool to help archive channels that haven't been used for a while.
+A simple tool to help archive public channels that haven't been used for a while.

 ## Running